dennisreimann/uiengine/docs/getting-started.md

 uiengine page PAGE_1_ID PAGE_2_ID PAGE_3_ID
 ```

-Example: Say you would like to create pages for grouping your components with the [Atomic Design Methodology](http://atomicdesign.bradfrost.com/chapter-2/):
+Say you would like to create pages for grouping your components with the [Atomic Design Methodology](http://atomicdesign.bradfrost.com/chapter-2/):

 ```bash
 uiengine page atoms molecules organisms templates pages